-News, Access Health Louisiana Primary Care at Pythian, South Broad C.H.C, Tangipahoa C.H.C
+News, South Broad C.H.C, Tangipahoa C.H.C

 “PrEP is like birth control.
 Birth control pills prevent an unplanned pregnancy tomorrow, while PrEP will prevent an unintended HIV exposure tomorrow,” says MarkAlain Déry, D.O.
 Dr. Déry is the Chief Innovation Officer and Infectious Diseases Physician with Access Health Louisiana (AHL).
 His mission is to help educate, prevent and detect HIV early in patients.
 His dedication to this mission is backed by his radio station 102.3FM WHIV-LP.